Tableau Dashboards Examples in the Wild

 Drawing on an incredible database, this dashboard tracks the performance of the 30 companies in the Dow Jones industrial average, over the last 100 years.
 Booms, busts, and recoveries are mapped in plain sight, and the dashboard makes it possible to view the data decade by decade or to isolate individual companies.

-Social Media Tableau Dashboard
+Social Media Tableau Dashboards

 Tapestry Data Storytelling Conference 2014 on Twitter

-At the Tapestry Data Storytelling Conference, keynote talks and short story presentations were captured by over 2,100 original tweets and re-tweets published during the sessions.
+At the Tapestry Data Storytelling Conference, keynote speeches and short story presentations were captured by over 2,100 original tweets and re-tweets published during the sessions.
 Ramon Martinez of Health Intelligence used Tableau to create this simple but instructive twitter dashboard to chart the conversation.
 His dashboard is simple but instructive and demonstrates some of the many ways that social media activity can be visualized using Tableau.

 EIA Data on Energy Generation 2002-2012

-Real Estate Tableau Dashboard
+Real Estate Tableau Dashboards

 Zillow's Data Dashboard

 Real Estate company Zillow recently launched a new platform to improve the accuracy of listings and give real estate brokers access to better reporting tools.
 The Zillow Data Dashboard is built on Tableau and demonstrates how powerful the software can be in the hands of experts.
 Zillow’s dashboard enables single-click publishing of real estate listings, automatic updates to listings every 15 minutes, and daily reports for brokers to track how listings perform.